bimdata/javascript-api-client/docs/CollaborationApi.md

   'description': "description_example", // String | Description of the file
   'modelSource': "modelSource_example", // String | Define the model.source field if the upload is a Model (IFC, PDF, DWG...)  * `UPLOAD` - UPLOAD * `SPLIT` - SPLIT * `MERGE` - MERGE * `EXPORT` - EXPORT * `OPTIMIZED` - OPTIMIZED
   'ifcSource': "ifcSource_example", // String | DEPRECATED: Use 'model_source' instead.
 Define the model.source field if the upload is a Model (IFC, PDF, DWG...)  * `UPLOAD` - UPLOAD * `SPLIT` - SPLIT * `MERGE` - MERGE * `EXPORT` - EXPORT * `OPTIMIZED` - OPTIMIZED
-  'successorOf': 56 // Number | Old document version to replace.
-Only for create };
+  'successorOf': 56, // Number | Old document version to replace.
+Only for create 'processHint': "processHint_example" // String | Provide a info about the document in order to customize the way it is processed.  * `PHOTOSPHERE` - PHOTOSPHERE
+};
 apiInstance.createDocument(cloudPk, projectPk, name, file, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);